cbdevnet/pt1230/README.txt

 An empty line can be printed by sending
 	Host=>Printer | 5A
-instead of the full raster line header
+instead of the full raster line structure

 The printer buffers the raster data internally (up to 30cm of data, according to some documents), indicating action by turning off or